Module var

 §Share & Modify

-The ArcVar<T> variable represents a shared value that can be modified, the var function instantiates it.
+The var variable represents a shared value that can be modified.

 The example below declares a button that grows taller every click.
 The variable is shared between the height property and the click handler.
 On click the height is increased, this schedules an update that applies the new value and notifies all subscribers.